indexdata/localindices/doc/mike-notes.md

              \/                     \           /
            master-tomcat8           slave-tomcat8

-Given the questionably need to support both v6 and v8 of Tomcat (and the need for both master and slave Solr congfigs) this DAG does actually make perfect sense.
+Given the questionable need to support both v6 and v8 of Tomcat (and the need for both master and slave Solr congfigs) this DAG does actually make perfect sense.
 But the specifics of what files each package installs where seem to be a bit off: for example,